EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 }
 ```
 * Adding lines like this for one button at a time makes it much easier to make sense of the serial output
 * Making necessary changes to the values returned from the controller.
 For example, the Xbox expects a value from each axis on each analog stick between -32768 and 32767 - so a signed 16bit int.
-The PS3 controller provides an unsigned 8bit int instead: 0 - 255.
+The PS3 and PS4 controller each provides an unsigned 8bit int instead: 0 - 255.
 The lines of code which deal with this are commented.
 The face buttons also needed remapping to their physical counterparts on the Xbox controller.

-I plan to adapt this approach for other controllers.
-Remember - any help with getting the PS4 controller to work would be great!
-You know you want to...
+Thanks to Ryzee119 for helping resolve some (to me) incomprehensible linker errors when trying to import the PS4 library for the first time.

+I have since tested importing and instantiating the classes for Bluetooth, Wii controllers and general HID controllers so making use of these should be possible without any additional dependencies being used.
+However, all of these together with the current functionality resulted in a 43K binary, so they can't all be used together.